baweaver/octopress_blog/source/about/index.markdown

 ## What do I do?

-Ruby, Rails, Javascript, AngularJS, NodeJS, and a tinge of Elixir on the side.
+Ruby, Rails, Javascript, AngularJS, NodeJS, Clojure, and a tinge of Elixir on the side.

 ## What experience do I have?

-I have LinkedIn for that one: [Brandon Weaver on LinkedIn](www.linkedin.com/pub/brandon-weaver/36/781/a96/)
+I have LinkedIn for that one: [Brandon Weaver on LinkedIn](https://www.linkedin.com/in/keystonelemur)

 ## Why do you do?